open-game-collective/auth-kit/README.md

 `withAuth<TEnv>(handler, config)`

+A middleware that integrates authentication directly into your server application.
+It:
+- Exposes all `/auth/*` endpoints (login, logout, refresh, etc.) in the same application running your React app
-A middleware that handles authentication and supplies user context to your server functions.
-It manages:
+- Handles authentication and supplies user context to your server functions
-- Automatic anonymous user creation.
+- Creates anonymous users automatically
-- JWT-based session and refresh tokens.
+- Manages JWT-based session and refresh tokens
-- Secure, HTTP-only cookie handling.
+- Handles secure, HTTP-only cookie management

+This means you don't need a separate auth server - all auth functionality runs alongside your main application.

 ### ⚛️ @open-game-collective/auth-kit/react